help-me-mom/ng-mocks/README.md

 In our case, we have a component instance created by Angular, and does not look like `TestBed` provides a solution here.
 That's where `ngMocks` helps again with `MockInstance` helper function.
-It accepts a class as the first parameter, and a tiny callback describing how to mock its instances as the second one.
+It accepts a class as the first parameter, and a tiny callback describing how to customize its instances as the second one.

 ```typescript
 beforeAll(() =>